Kim Nam-gil: Critical and commercial success

+In 2016, Kim starred in disaster blockbuster Pandora portraying the aftermath of an explosion in a nuclear plant.
+Pandora premiered internationally at the International Film Festival and Awards Macao (IFFAM), receiving standing ovation.
+In 2017 Kim starred in the action thriller Memoir of a Murderer and romance drama film One Day.
+In 2019, Kim starred in the comedy film The Odd Family: Zombie On Sale.
+In 2020, Kim starred in the horror film The Closet.

-In 2017 he starred in the time-slip medical drama Live Up to Your Name.
+In 2017, he starred in the time-slip medical drama Live Up to Your Name.
 In 2019 he headlined the comedy crime drama The Fiery Priest as a hot tempered priest.
 It was the first drama to air on Fridays and Saturdays on SBS and was well received by viewers, seeing a rapid rise in ratings and ending at a peak of 22%.
 Kim earned a Best Actor nomination at the 55th Baeksang Arts Awards, and went on to win eight awards for his performance including the Grand Prize (Daesang) at the 2019 SBS Drama Awards.

 In 2022, Kim returned to the small screen with the SBS drama Through the Darkness as a criminal behavior analyst, which was his return to terrestrial television in three years, excluding Kim as a special appearance in the drama, SBS's One the Woman in which he appeared to support one of his previous co-star Lee Ha-nee.